Book of Baruch: Early evidence of use

 No reference to the Book of Baruch is found in Rabbinic literature, nor is its text cited.
 A fragment of the Letter of Jeremiah in Greek has been excavated amongst the Dead Sea Scrolls, but no counterpart fragments survive of the Book of Baruch.
-There are no references to, quotations from, or allusions to the Book of Baruch in the New Testament, although Adams proposes a general similarity between themes in the later parts of the book and some in the Pauline Epistles, particularly Galatians and 1 Corinthians.
+It is generally argued that there are no references to, quotations from, or allusions to the Book of Baruch in the New Testament, although Adams proposes a general similarity between themes in the later parts of the book and some in the Pauline Epistles, particularly Galatians and 1 Corinthians.
 The earliest evidence for the text of the Book of Baruch is in quotations in the works of early Christian Church Fathers; the earliest citation being in the Legatio pro Christianis: 9 of Athenagoras of Athens, dated 177.
 Much the most extensive use of the Book of Baruch in patristic literature is in the Adversus Haereses: 5.35.1 (c.
-180) of Irenaeus of Lyons; which draws extensively on Baruch 4:36 to 5:9.
+180) of Irenaeus of Lyons, which draws extensively on Baruch 4:36 to 5:9.
 Both Athenagorus and Irenaeus cite these readings as being from the Book of Jeremiah.
+A brief quotation appears also in the Paedagogus by Clement of Alexandria.
 Increasingly from the 4th century onwards, however, Greek Fathers tend to cite such readings as from a 'Book of Baruch', although Latin Fathers consistently maintain the former practice of citing these texts as from Jeremiah, and where they do refer to a 'Book of Baruch' are to be understood as denoting the apocalyptic work, 2 Baruch.